johntvale/UserManager/README.md

 - Register a User,
 - Load State and City data from an external API
 - View the list of Users,
-- Search for a especific User,
+- Search for a specific User,
-- Update Userdata,
+- Update User Data,
-- Remove Userdata,
+- Remove User Data,

 ### Non-Functional Requirements and Styling:
 - Save and Retrieve data from LocalStorage,
 - Load City data according to the selected State,
-- Search and retrieve all users who had the search term,
+- Search and retrieve all users that contain the search term,
 - Use the same Form Component to Register or Update data,

 ![screenshot](public/screenshot.png)